 - Provide the "next step" in an analysis that is started for you

-- Analyze morpheme alternations, segment distribution, or syllable structure in a (small) data set
+- Analyze morpheme alternations in a data set

 - Justify a choice between alternative analyses or approaches

-- Explain how to test the predictions of a (new) model or proposal against data
+- Explain how to test the predictions of a (possibly new!) model or proposal against data

 - There may be a (brief) essay question on a topic such as: